 The next step was to use this knowledge to make changes to the design of the user experience and interaction touch points.

 Next, we initiated deeper research into the use of the podcast by students and teachers.
 As a team we see a great opportunity to grow the podcast’s audience among this cohort of listeners.
 Our hypothesis is that the way to accomplish this growth is to improve the particular user experience of the podcast that students and teachers have.
 To this end, we have interviewed twelve teachers using Radio Ambulante in the classroom to learn about their practices.
 We also recruited eight of these teachers to work with us on a regular basis.
 Together with this team, we have begun producing special resources that target teachers and students.
 Learn more about Radio Ambulante in the classroom .
 We also made changes to the RadioAmbulante.org website.
 One such change is a new section of the site which help them find episodes most suited to their needs by search and filtering.
-Read more about this tool here
+Read more about this tool in page 69.

 • Average page load time went from 11.64 seconds to 3 seconds

 • Bounce rate went from 60% to 38%